zhol0777/is-this-good/README.md

 ##### LK67

 The case may be the same, but the PCB may be designed by someone more competent this time.
 Hard to say.
+Purchase cautiously.

 #### Royal Kludge Boards